 Control Operator Qualifications

-Pass background investigation, oral board interviews, and polygraph
+- Pass background investigation, oral board interviews, vision, hearing, and polygraph testing.

 It is highly recommended you contact our hiring coordinator to arrange to observe this position after you submit your application.
 For more information, see our Control Operator Job Description (PDF).